IU-Capstone-Project-2025/open-labs-share/services/auth-service/AUTH_API_DOCUMENTATION.md

 **Endpoint:** `POST /login`

-**Description:** Authenticates user credentials and returns JWT tokens.
+**Description:** Authenticates user credentials via users-service and returns JWT tokens.
+No local authentication is performed - all credential validation is delegated to users-service.

 **Request Body:**